allenkei/allenkei.github.io/README.md

 ### Talks

-Department of Statistics, University of California, Santa Cruz (April 2024)
+Department of Statistics, University of California, Santa Cruz (Apr.
+2024)\
+Department of Mathematics and Statistics, University of San Francisco (Feb.
+2026)

 ### Awards
 UCLA Graduate Fellowship (2021-2023)\